5tuartw/bookup/README.md

 6.  **Data Enrichment (Long Process):**
     * Ensure your Ollama service is running (e.g., run `ollama list` in a new terminal to confirm).
     * Ensure your Redis server is running (check with `redis-cli ping`).
     * Run the enrichment script.
-This will process all books in `books.db` that haven't been analyzed yet.
+This will process all books in `books.db` that haven't been analysed yet.
 It will take a very long time for a large dataset and is resumable.
         ```bash
         python enrich_db.py
         ```